tarto-bianco/rpcTester/README.md

-# RPC Performance Testing Suite
+# ETH + SOL RPC Performance Tester

-A comprehensive Python toolkit for testing and benchmarking proxy servers and RPC endpoints.
-This suite provides quantitative analysis of network latency and reliability for Solana and Ethereum blockchain infrastructure.
+A comprehensive Python toolkit for testing and benchmarking proxy servers on SOL and RPC endpoints on both SOL and ETH.
+This tool provides quantitative analysis of network latency and reliability for Solana and Ethereum blockchain infrastructure.

 ## Overview